sbotticelli/ProxyHandler/README.md

-# ProxyChanger
+# ProxyHandler
-Proxy Changer UI
+Proxy Handler UI

 After running the "ProxySettingsTrayIcon.exe", a trayicon will be created and by clicking on it you will be in the home of the application: